QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	5	0.68	0.0	0.0	0	0

 :code:`HYDROMEMBERCOEFF_RECT`
  defines a table that contains the hydrodynamic normal coefficients that are used for the **rectangular** members of the substructure.
 Each row contains one group of coefficients that can be used by one or more rectangular members.
 The table contains eight entries.
-These are the ID number of the group, the normal drag coefficient along the members x-direction, the normal added mass coefficient along the members x-direction, the normal dynamic pressure coefficient along the members x-direction, the normal drag coefficient along the members y-direction, the normal added mass coefficient along the members y-direction, the normal dynamic pressure coefficient along the members y-direction and a flag that enables the MacCamy-Fuchs correction (MCFC).
+These are the ID number of the group, the normal drag coefficient along the members x-direction, the normal added mass coefficient along the members x-direction, the normal dynamic pressure coefficient along the members x-direction, the normal drag coefficient along the members y-direction, the normal added mass coefficient along the members y-direction, the normal dynamic pressure coefficient along the members y-direction and a flag that enables the MacCamy-Fuchs correction (MCFC) and an optional entry for an axial drag coefficient CdAx.

  .. code-block:: console
 	:caption: : The HYDROMEMBERCOEFF_RECT table

 	HYDROMEMBERCOEFF_RECT
-	CoeffID	CdNx	CaNx	CpNx	CdNy	CaNy	CpNy	MCFC
-	1	2.0 	0.8	1.0	2.0 	0.8	1.0	1
+	CoeffID	CdNx	CaNx	CpNx	CdNy	CaNy	CpNy	MCFC	CdAx (optional) 1	2.0 	0.8	1.0	2.0 	0.8	1.0	1	0
-	2	0.63	0.0	0.0	0.63	0.0	0.0	1
+	2	0.63	0.0	0.0	0.63	0.0	0.0	1	0
-	3	0.56	0.0	0.0	0.56	0.0	0.0	0
+	3	0.56	0.0	0.0	0.56	0.0	0.0	0	0
-	4	0.61	0.0	0.0	0.61	0.0	0.0	0
+	4	0.61	0.0	0.0	0.61	0.0	0.0	0	0
-	5	0.68	0.0	0.0	0.68	0.0	0.0	0
+	5	0.68	0.0	0.0	0.68	0.0	0.0	0	0

 :code:`FOILMEMBERCOEFF`
  This table allows the user to assign lift and drag coefficients of a 360° polar to a substructure member.
 The aero- or hydrodynamic forces are evaluated based on the current angle of attack experienced by the member.
 The chord used for force evaluation is the **DIAMETER** specified for the underlying **SUBELEMENT**, see :numref:`fig-foiled_member`.